otterley/aws-ami-factory/README.md

 ## Overview

-The pipeline template is very simple and consists of three stages.
-An optional final post-processing stage can also be configured.
+The pipeline template is very simple and consists of four stages.

 * Source stage: a ZIP file containing the AMI configuration is uploaded to an S3 bucket.
 This triggers the pipeline execution.